 Shoppers and schoolchildren witnessed the burning, outside the old Town Hall, on 19 January.

-Sitting at Carlisle Magistrates' Court, District Judge Gerald Chalk described it as a case of "theatrical bigotry".'My country'
+Sitting at Carlisle Magistrates' Court, District Judge Gerald Chalk described it as a case of "theatrical bigotry".

 He said: "It was pre-planned by you as you stole the book deliberately.